DENVER- A bill that would allow anyone under the age of 18 to run a business without purchasing a license passed a Senate committee on Monday.

 The legislation, inspired by a group of kids trying to run a lemonade stand in Denver.

-Reyes, was one of a few kids who testified to a Senate committee, she says she is eager to continue her business of making hair accessories.
+Reyes, one of a few kids who testified to a Senate committee, says she is eager to continue her business of making hair accessories.

 The bill is primarily sponsored by Senator Angela Williams (Denver- D), in the house Colorado Springs Representative Terri Carver (R) is listed as a prime sponsor.